-Paloma Kouider, piano
+Charlotte Juillard, violin, Louis Rodde, cello, Paloma Kouider, piano

-The ensemble received the prestigious Nordmetall-Ensemble Prize from the Mecklenburg-Vorpommern Festspiele in 2015 for their interpretation of F.Schubert “Trout” alongside with bassist Laurene Durantel and violist Krzysztof Chorzelski (Belcea Quartet).
-Trio Karenine received the first prize at the International Chamber Music Competition in the Netherlands.
-Laureate of the “Joseph Haydn” Competition in Vienna and the prestigious grant of the “Banque Populaire” , the trio is laureate of the Maurice Ravel Academy and the Charles Oulmont Foundation, and was unanimously awarded the International Pro Musicis Prize in Paris.
+The ensemble received the prestigious Nordmetall-Ensemble Prize from the Mecklenburg-Vorpommern Festspiele in 2015 for its interpretation of Schubert’s “Trout” quintet, performed with bassist Laurene Durantel and violist Krzysztof Chorzelski (Belcea Quartet).
+Trio Karénine received the first prize at the International Chamber Music Competition in the Netherlands, is a laureate of the Joseph Haydn Competition in Vienna, and the recipient of the prestigious “Banque Populaire” grant.
+The trio is also a laureate of the Maurice Ravel Academy and the Charles Oulmont Foundation, and was unanimously awarded the International Pro Musicis Prize in Paris.

 The trio is a highly sought-after collaborator and has shared the stage with Adrien La Marca, Marie Chilemme, Alena Baeva, Hélène Clément, Raphaël Sévère, to name a few.
 The group is also a regular advocate of new music, performing works by Wolfgang Rihm, Philippe Hersant, Hans-Werner Henze, Graciane Finzi, Franck Krawczyk, among others.
 The trio is the dedicatee of Benoit Menut piano trio Les Allées Sombres, and its performance of Fazil Say’s Space Jump won the special prize at the ARD International Competition.
 During the 2021-22 season, the trio performs and records a new Triple Concerto by Benoît Menut, and Philippe Hersant’s concerto Le Chant de l’Isolé.